Akhil-ender/Akhilender_Kaukuntla_AXK220104_Deliverables_Project2/README.md

-# This is a Loan Approval System Model
+# This is a Loan Approval System

 ## About the Dataset